 How to trade the M&S results

-Results are always a trigger moment for shares, and it will be no different for M&S. You can speculate as to whether you think M&S shares will rise and buy (go long) or, if you think they will fall, sell (go short) using either CFDs or spread bets.
+Results are always a trigger moment for shares, and it will be no different for M&S. You can speculate as to whether you think M&S shares will rise and buy (go long) or, if you think they will fall, sell (go short) using CFDs.

 - Create an IG trading account or open My IG to your existing account